 A lot of us use the same 3 apps everyday and the other 24 apps on our phones are just sitting there gathering dust.
 It’s good to have a clean up of apps, deleting the ones you don’t use as sometimes apps can be infected with malware.

-Anything that isn’t the accredited “Google App Store”, isn’t necessarily infected with malicious bugs and links that’ll end the world but we would strongly recommend that you do you only use the accredited sites.
+Anything that isn’t the accredited by the “Google App Store”, isn’t necessarily infected with malicious bugs and links that’ll end the world but we would strongly recommend that you do only use the accredited sites when downloading apps.
 So that’s the Apple App Store for Apple users and Google Play for Android users.
-The reason for this is security.
-The Apple App Store and Google Play have strict guidelines and review apps to ensure they are safe.
+The reason for this is security, as these app stores have strict guidelines and regularly review apps to ensure they are safe.

 Another vital thing you must always do it update your apps on all devices.
 Don’t ignore the pop up message on your phone asking you to update because these messages are important and have an important purpose.